-Not only does your AC system help you to stay comfortable, it’s also vital to your health when we’re here in the dog days of summer.
-As a result, when the cool air suddenly isn’t blowing or the system won’t turn on at all, you’re not able to look around for more than a couple days.
+Not only does air conditioning make you comfortable, it’s also a health necessity when we’re here in the heat of summer.
+As a result, when the cold air suddenly isn’t blowing or the system won’t turn on at all, you’re not able to look around for more than a couple days.

-When your air conditioning goes out in the extreme temperatures of the summer, you might not have time to shop around for multiple quotes or research what you can expect to pay.
-Not having an idea how much repairs can cost when the AC service tech knocks on your door can be intimidating, so we’re here to provide some price ranges on some common services so you won’t be alarmed when Peachtree Service Experts comes to get you cooling again.
+When your AC goes out in the extreme temperatures of the summer, you might not have time to shop around for multiple quotes or research what you can expect to pay.
+Not having an idea how much repairs can cost when the AC service tech knocks on your door can be intimidating, so we’re here with some price ranges on some common services so you won’t be alarmed when Peachtree Service Experts comes to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500